You’re finally launching your Shopify store after all the hard work you put into it. It’s exciting but can quickly become overwhelming.

 Depending on where your business and customers are located, you might need to add sales tax.
 Not sure which tax settings to use?
-We’ve put together a guide to help navigate taxes for your online store.
+Your best bet is to consult with an accountant familiar with taxes in your area.

 11. Make it easy for shoppers to contact you

 Remember that contact page we recommended you set up?
-That’s not the only place where you should have information on how shoppers can get in touch.
-You’ll want to include your business address, phone number and even live chat on most pages of your website if you can.
+That’s not the only place where you should have information on how customers can get in touch.
+You’ll want to include your business address, phone number, and even live chat on most pages of your website if you can.

 13. Set up your billing information

-If you’re coming to the end of your 14-day free trial, set up your store’s billing information to ensure there aren’t any hiccups when your store is finally live.
+If you’re coming to the end of your 14-day free trial, set up your store’s billing information to ensure there aren’t any hiccups when your store finally goes live.